xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.45 November 15, 2018
+   -- bug (dkulp)  Fix node layout crash for custom models -- bug (dkulp)  Add some fallbacks for FPP upload if UI security is on -- bug (keith)  Fix some old value curve warnings ... hopefully for good -- enh (keith)  Warn in check sequence if videos are being rendered without render cache -- enh (keith)  Update the falcon upload to recognise the new connection properties ... these are
+                   taken from the first model on each output -- enh (keith)  Add keybindings support for the effect and colour update buttons.
+F5 defaults for effect update but you need to delete keybindings to have the new defaults added 2018.45 November 15, 2018
    -- bug (dkulp)  FPP Connect - failure to unzip fseq if name contains certain special characters -- enh (dkulp)  FPP Connect via HTTP/FTP - option to create/append to playlist whatever is uploaded